-A fund house will take some money from the fund to cover its expenses.
-These expenses include employee salaries, distributor commission, marketing costs, and profit for the fund house.
+- +A fund house will take some money from the fund to cover its expenses.
+These expenses include employee salaries, distributor’s commission, marketing costs, and profit for the fund house.

-- +Some funds offer two options, namely (i)a Dividend option and (ii) a Growth option with no dividend.
-As you would expect, a dividend option will have lesser NAV as compared to the growth option for the same fund.
+- +Some funds offer two options, namely (i)a Dividend option and (ii) a Growth option (with no dividend).
+As you would expect, the dividend option will have lesser NAV as compared to the growth option for the same fund.

-Investing in an existing fund
+Investing in an Existing Mutual Fund

 - +This investment will be added to the fund’s assets and the fund’s units will increase accordingly.
 Note that the fund’s NAV does not change when a new investment is made.

-Redemption – Taking money out of a fund
+Redemption – Taking Money Out of a Fund

-- +Depending on the fund, the investor may be charged an expense (called Exit Load).
-Once the money is paid out, the fund’s assets and the number of units will decrease with no effect on the NAV.
+- +Depending on the fund, the investor may be charged with an expense (called exit load).
+Once the money is paid, the fund’s assets and the number of units will decrease with no effect on the NAV.

 Type of Mutual Funds

 - Open: You can invest and redeem anytime.
 It is the most popular scheme.

 - Closed: You can invest only during the start and redeem when it’s tenure ends.